 Be sure to learn bonjour, merci, s’il vous plait, and au revoir at a bare minimum and use them often.
 Don’t stress about your pronunciation.
 The effort is what counts.
 I have an entire French travel phrases guide with audio that can help you out further.

 4. Avoid being a target for pickpockets.
-Like many major cities, Paris and other big cities in France are hotspots for pickpockets and scammers.
+Like many global cities, Paris and others in France are hotspots for pickpockets and scammers.
 In Paris, be especially alert around major tourist attractions like the Louvre, along the Champs-Élysées, Notre Dame, the Sacré-Cœur, and the Eiffel Tower.

 It’s easy to get caught up in the sights, but don’t let anyone approach you trying to get you to sign a petition, put a bracelet on your wrist, or give you a ring they “found” on the ground.
 They’re all scams!